Popular Hebrew Names for Girls and Boys

 9. Daniel

-Avigail the Baby and Ariel the Baby - these are the power couple of 2022.
+Avigail and David - these are the power couple of recent years.
 The most popular names for girls and boys in the past calendar year, within the Jewish sector, according to the Central Bureau of Statistics.
-Avigail and Ariel - both starting with the first letter in Hebrew, highly favored by Israeli parents in 2022.
+Avigail and David continue to reign supreme, highly favored by Israeli parents.
 What else do they like?

 DigitalOcean Referral Badge